Yusuf-Khan-2002/hello-world/README.md

 Hello,

-I like to code and I'm to learn how to use GitHub.
+I like to code and I'm learning how to use GitHub.